expo/expo/packages/jest-expo/README.md

 ### Snapshots

 Because a test is run with multiple different platforms, `jest-expo` saves snapshots using the name of the platform as the extension.
-This is very useful for testing something like view styles which are computed differently across web and native.
+This is very useful for testing something like view styles, which are computed differently across web and native.

 Here is an example output: